 6.1.
 Speed of Reporting

 All corrections of any type will be published promptly.
-Speed is of the essence to limit the potential damage from others who may rely on faulty research, as well as to maintain academic integrity.
+Speed is of the essence to limit the potential damage from others who may rely on faulty research to maintain academic integrity.

 6.2.
 Retractions and Statements of Concern

-Retractions will be published in cases where convincing evidence indicates plagiarism, self-plagiarism, unreliable data or statistical results, mistreatment of human subjects, or other unethical research.
+We will publish retractions in cases where convincing evidence indicates plagiarism, self-plagiarism, unreliable data or statistical results, mistreatment of human participants, or other unethical research.

-If evidence in such cases is inconclusive or if it will take a lengthy time to determine whether there has been a serious issue, the Executive Director or Board of Governors may decide to issue a Statement of Concern.
+If the evidence in such cases is inconclusive or will take a long time to determine whether there has been a serious issue, the Executive Director or Board of Governors may decide to issue a Statement of Concern.

-Corrections will be published for small errors in otherwise worthy manuscripts where authors may have made a mistake, but there was no intentional unethical activity and the vast majority of a manuscript is sound.
+We will publish corrections for small errors in otherwise worthy manuscripts where authors may have made a mistake, but there was no intentional unethical activity, and the vast majority of a manuscript is sound.

 6.4.
 Prominence of Retractions and Corrections

-Retractions, Statements of Concern, and Corrections will link to the original article in our online publication and be published in the next online version and in the printed version if it has not already been printed.
+Retractions, Statements of Concern, and Corrections will link to the original article in our online publication and be published in the next online version and the printed version if it has not already been printed.
 Statements of Concern that are resolved will be removed from the online version and, depending on timing, either not published in print at all, or their resolution will be published in the next print issue.

-Anyone may report a violation or suspected violation by emailing the Executive Director of the Informing Science Institute at Executive@lnformingScience.org.
+Anyone may report a violation or suspected violation by emailing the Chair of the Ethics Committee of the Informing Science Institute at EthicsChair@informingscience.org.
 Those accused of violation of these policies will be objectively investigated by the Board of Governors of the Informing Science Institute.
 Governors with a personal or professional interest in the case will be expected to recuse themselves.

-Those involved will be notified of concerns and given the opportunity to provide evidence and clarification.
+Those involved will be notified of concerns and allowed to provide evidence and clarification.

 Following the investigation for professional misconduct, sanctions (if any are taken) may include temporary or permanent barring from ISI journals and conferences and notifying the offender’s employer of the Board’s findings.
 The individual’s supervisor may be notified of the finding of the investigations should the investigation find a serious breach of professional ethics.